A good runner leaves no track. A good speech leaves no flaws for attack. A good reckoner makes use of no counters.

 A good runner leaves no track.

 The sage does not make a difference in those who seek him out.
-Rather, the seekers make a difference in themselves–just as has the master previously–by learning from him and applying it in their lives.
+Rather, the seekers make a difference in themselves (just as he did previously) by learning from him and applying it in their lives.
 All real change comes from within at the will of the individual.
 The wise know this to be unfailingly true.
 So “a good runner leaves no track.”
-He ignores the world and the world ignores him–an ideal arrangement.
+He ignores the world and the world ignores him: an ideal arrangement.

 A good speech leaves no flaws for attack.

 Legge: “The skillful speaker says nothing that can be found fault with or blamed.”
 The only way this can be true is if the sage only speaks to the worthy.
 If the world hears his words it goes into a tailspin and tries to silence him.
 So Lao Tzu is speaking of the teachings of a master-soul to qualified hearers.
 Such a one teaches perfectly, for he not only coveys his ideas in a manner that informs and removes all doubts even before they can arise, he also teaches fully, leaving not a word unsaid.
 In this way the student has complete understanding of all he hears.
 The Chandogya Upanishad tells us about a seeker named Satyakama and his teacher Gautama.
-At one point the text says: “Then the sage taught him that knowledge, and left nothing out” (Chandogya Upanishad 4:9:1-3).
+At one point the text says: “To him, he then declared it [the truth of the Self].
+In it nothing whatsoever was left out, yea, nothing was left out” (Chandogya Upanishad 4:9.3).
 So it is.
 The sage leaves nothing out, nor does he waste the student’s time with irrelevant and trivial words.

 A good reckoner makes use of no counters.